PhilippePerret/clir-prop_manager/README.md

-# Clir::PropManager
+# Clir::DataManager

 1. You define (deeply) the instance properties,
-2. you "attach" the PropManager to your class,
+2. you "attach" the DataManager to your class,
 3. you can then create, edit, remove and save your instances in command line.

 ## Installation